rtablada/adonis-jsonapi/readme.md

 ### `getRelationId`

 This function gets the `id` for a specified relation name.
+If the relation is an hasMany relation, the function will return an array of ids.

 > If the incoming request is not formatted with the required relation, this method will throw a `JsonApiError` with error codes and title `Relation not found`.